ForgeRock/forgeops/how-tos/manage-platform-images.md

 ## Release Process

-As of the 2025.1.0 release of ForgeOps, the release process has changed to allow you to select the PIP version you want.
+As of the 2025.1.0 release of ForgeOps, the release process has changed to allow you to select the PAIS platform version you want.
 This allows you much more flexibility when using ForgeOps in production scenarios.

 ## Managing a release